-Every seamless pipe and tube manufactured by MST is cold drawn (cold finished) to our customers' exact specifications.
+Every seamless tube and pipe manufactured by MST is cold drawn (cold finished) to our customers’ exact specifications.
 Each order goes through a series of precise steps and thorough testing in our state-of-the-art facility before being shipped on time, every time.

-After cooling, the shell is cold worked on a draw bench, which pulls it through the stationary die and over a mandrel.
-This process improves grain structure and surface condition; increases hardness; and reduces the product to the desired size and thickness within extremely close tolerances.
+- After cooling, the shell is either cold worked on a draw bench, which pulls it through the stationary die and over a mandrel, or on a cold pilger mill, which cold reduces it by driving the shell over a tapered mandrel and through rotating dies.
+These processes both improve grain structure and surface condition; increase hardness; and reduce the product to the desired size and thickness within extremely close tolerances.

 - When cold working is complete, each piece moves to the annealing furnace, where variations of temperature, time and number of cycles produce a wide range of hardness and tensile strength to meet the industry standards as well as customer specifications and requirements.

 - Once straightened to desired tolerances, the product is cut to length.